kalisio/kdk/docs/api/core/application.md

 3. on a resource (e.g. an organisation).

 The permission will be stored directly on the subject (i.e. user) object so that they are already available once authenticated.
-They will be organised by resource types (what is called a *scope*) so that a user being the owner of the *feathers* organisation will be structured like this (*organisations* is an *authorization scope* on the user object):
+They will be organized by resource types (what is called a *scope*) so that a user being the owner of the *feathers* organisation will be structured like this (*organisations* is an *authorization scope* on the user object):
 ```javascript
 {